Does Medicare cover prescription drugs in 2025?

 Specialty drugs fall under tier four because they are high-cost or specialty meds, such as those used to treat cancer and other serious health conditions.

 The last tier, tier five, is non-formulary drugs.
-These are expensive medications used to treat rare conditions, and are typically not covered by Medicare unless approved on the plan.
+These are expensive medications used to treat rare conditions, and are typically not on the list of drugs covered by Medicare unless approved on the plan.

 Most Common Health Issues Covered by Medicare Prescription Plans